Customizing the Submit Button

 These are answers to some top questions about customizing the submit button in WPForms.

-Can I change the button position to display in the center?
+Can I change the button position so it displays in the center?

 By default, WPForms submit buttons are aligned to the left side of the page.
 However, you can use custom CSS to align the button to the center.
 To do so, add the following code snippet to your site.